Wine Regions: Old, New & Emerging Regions Around The World

 It is known for producing high-quality, age-worthy red wines made primarily from the Tempranillo grape variety.

-Rioja wines are known for their rich and complex flavours, with notes of dark fruit, oak, and spice.
+Rioja wines are known for their rich and complex flavors, with notes of dark fruit, oak, and spice.

 The region has a long winemaking history dating back centuries and is divided into three sub-regions: